ontop/ontop-examples/ekaw-tutorial-2016/session1/university-1.md

   2  | Edward     | May        | 9
   3  | Rachel     | Ward       | 8

-The column *position* is populated of magic numbers:
+The column *position* is populated with magic numbers:
   - 1 -> Full Professor
   - 2 -> Associate Professor
   - 3 -> Assistant Professor